Ron Hines DVM PhD

 I do not encourage body harnesses.
 I see too many undisciplined dogs and harnesses give them an advantage in tugging.
 Purchase a woven nylon collar several sizes too large and melt additional holes through it.

-I also do not like long reel-type leashes.
+I also dislike long reel-type leashes.
 The purpose of a leash is to keep your dog next to you – not to give it latitude to wander.
 The pup should wear the collar at all times and your phone number must be written indelibly on it.
-It upsets me so much when a client’s beloved puppy has wandered off and their is no way for the finder to return it.
+It upsets me so much when a client’s beloved puppy has wandered off and there is no way for the finder to return it.

 Place the leash on the pup and start to walk in a straight line.
 Unruly puppies will leap ahead.
 When they do, reverse your direction.
 They will soon learn that they need to pay close attention to you so as not to be yanked frequently.
 Yanked does not mean jerked them through the air – just jolt the pup enough to gain its attention.